Head and neck tumors

 In 3 days, without leaving home.

-What are the symptoms of head and neck tumors?
+Symptoms of head and neck tumours

 Do you have any of these symptoms?